 The old database will be available to the public until March 1, 2020, after which it will be replaced with a request wall.
 If someone requests a publication, the author will be notified.
 Authors will only need to remediate requested publications if the requester needs an ADA compliant version.
 Otherwise, authors may send the original document to the requester.

-- Before logging into the Personnel Management System, create a Word document that includes:
+- Before logging into the Web Asset Management System, create a Word document that includes:

 - A short description – this gives end users a quick summary of what the publication is about and why the end user should read it.
 Limit 320 characters including spaces.

 - List your keywords left-to-right in order of priority and importance.

 - Include words that a general audience might Google.

 - Include common misspellings of keywords.

 - Include words that might be used in-house, such as jargon and acronyms.